instana/robot-shop/README.md

 If you are running it locally on a Linux host you can also run the Instana [agent](https://docs.instana.io/quick_start/agent_setup/container/docker/) locally, unfortunately the agent is currently not supported on Mac.

+There is also limited support on ARM architectures at the moment.

 ## Marathon / DCOS

 The manifests for robotshop are in the *DCOS/* directory.
 These manifests were built using a fresh install of DCOS 1.11.0.
 They should work on a vanilla HA or single instance install.